iotblackbelt/noderededgemodule/README.md

 </p>

 ## How to deploy the module
-<p>The module is available as a AMD64 or ARM  module.
+<p>The module is available as a AMD64 or ARM32 module.
 To run the module deploy an IoT Edge on Linux [https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux] or Raspberry Pi [https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm], and then deploy the respective module (AMD64 or ARM32V7):

 <ol>
 <li>In the Azure portal, navigate to your IoT hub.</li>